Telepact/telepact/README.md

 through server-side jAPI libraries, which makes these features automatic without any effort by the server-side implementation.

+## More FAQ

+### Why force servers to perform output validation?
+Wouldn't it be better to give clients malformed data so that they are at least empowered to adapt?

+jAPI automatically performs validation of function outputs (as well as errors) against the API description, and there is no setting for servers to turn off this behavior.

+This design decision is intentional.
+It helps maintain the high standard of type safety in the jAPI ecosystem by preventing API providers from indulging in the plausible deniability of claiming malformed data is just an inconvenience and are instead forced to deal with a hard failure through bug reports.
+Hard failures also help draw attention to type safety deficits early in the development phase.

+Clients who are uniquely vulnerable to hard server failures and who find it advantageous to receive the malformed data anyway and adapt on-the-fly are able to turn off this output validation by submitting their requests with the `{"_unsafe":true}` header.

 # Navigation

 - [Specification](SPECIFICATION.md)